MajekDev/Persistence/README.md

 - All vehicles ([What's a vehicle?](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/Vehicle.html))

 ### How to use
 Place the downloaded jar in your plugins folder and restart your server.
 The config file will now generate and you'll need to set the name of the world you want Persistence to affect.
-This is where you can also change the length of time before a block/vehicle reverts.
+This is where you can also change the length of time before a block/vehicle reverts and a few other config options.

 Default config.yml:
 ```yml